 - Honey (raw and local is best!)

-After two weeks, strain your runny honey into a new, clean jar or bottle.
-Label it and store it in the fridge.
-It will ferment or go moldy at room temperature.
+After about two weeks, strain your runny honey into a clean jar or bottle.
+Label it and store it in the fridge, where it will last almost indefinitely.
+Because of the moisture content from the fruit, this honey will ferment or go moldy pretty quickly if stored at room temperature.

 - Drizzle it over pancakes, crepes, french toast, yogurt…anything!

-- Pour some into tea to help soothe a cold or cough.
-Whisky is optional, but encouraged!
+- Pour some into a tea to help soothe a cold or a cough.
+Whiskey is optional, but encouraged!
+Hot toddies, anyone?

 - I’ve caught my husband with the jar and a spoon in the kitchen, so don’t rule that out.

-You now have honey soaked lemons.
-There are so many awesome things you can do with honey soaked lemons!
+Once you make this recipe, you will have honey-soaked lemons.
+There are so many awesome things you can do with these gorgeous, golden discs!
 Yum, yum, yum…

 - Chop them up into a chutney.